mxhess/go-salvium/README.md

 ## Thanks

-Huge thanks to [Ciro Costa](https://github.com/cirocosta/go-monero) for writing the original implementation!
+Huge thanks to [Ciro Costa](https://github.com/cirocosta/go-monero) for writing the original implementation and [duggavo](https://github.com/duggavo/go-monero) for their improvements!